12401 Willowbrook Road, SE

 The College had modest beginnings in the former Carver School on Frederick Street, where the first students were enrolled in September 1961.
 Today, the College has a “modern and spacious” campus in suburban Cumberland.

 In 1990 the College began offering evening only classes leading to associate degree and certificate programs in the Everett Area High School.
 Then in 1994 a building was constructed to house the Bedford County Campus.
 The facility is located on seven acres with a 110 space parking area adjacent to the campus.
 The building uses a unique geothermal HVAC system that has allowed operating costs to remain at a minimum.
-The $2.3 million facility was provided through funding from the Bedford County Commissioners, the Southern Tier Education Council, and the Commonwealth of Pennsylvania with the land donated by the Everett Area School District.
+The $2.3 million facility was provided through funding from the Bedford County Commissioners, the Southern Tier Education Council, and the Commonwealth of Pennsylvania with the land leased by the Everett Area School District.
 The Bedford County Regional Education Foundation has provided total financial support for furnishing the campus facility.
-The 19,500 square foot facility located in Everett, Pennsylvania, houses ten classrooms, two computer labs, one telecourse classroom, electronic library, student lounge, conference room and faculty offices.
-Administrative offices on campus also include Student Services, testing lab, Career and Transfer Planning and Advisement, and Foundation.
+The 19,500 square foot facility located in Everett, Pennsylvania, houses ten classrooms including two computer labs and three telecourse classrooms; learning commons, student lounge, conference room and faculty offices.
+Administrative offices on campus also include student services, testing lab, career planning, transfer advising, and Foundation.

 The School of Hospitality Management and Culinary Arts, in the Gateway Center in downtown Cumberland, gives the college a public profile off campus and a role in the area’s hospitality and tourism sector and economic development.
 Located at 110-114 Baltimore Street, the formerly county-owned building was renovated with college and federal Appalachian Regional Commission funds.
 The three-story structure houses the Culinaire Café, a student-run, chef-supervised restaurant that serves lunch Tuesday through Friday when classes are in session.
 Art work exhibited in the café’s Gilchrist Gallery adds to the atmosphere of the attractive dining room.
 The popular street-level eatery provides valuable hands-on experience in all facets of restaurant operations for both culinary arts and hospitality management students.
 On the second floor the college has developed, with support from the U.S. Department of Agriculture, an information technology and business training facility for business owners and their employees in the downtown and at Canal Place.
 This space, consisting of two 30-seat classrooms and a meeting room with latest-generation instructional technology, allows for training sessions and courses through ACM’s Center for Continuing Education and Workforce Development.
 On the third floor is Allegany County’s Adult Basic Education Program, which offers preparation for high school equivalency and literacy services for family and workforce development.
 These efforts, by ACM’s Center for Continuing Education and Workforce Development, are funded by the Maryland Department of Labor, Licensing and Regulation and the U.S. Department of Education.